 Due to the small size of our district, stakeholders from all schools participate in district-level meetings such as DELAC and the District Advisory Committee to receive information and give input for the planning, implementation, and evaluation of all ConApp programs.
-DMS School Site Council is comprised of teachers, parents, and other school personnel, meets four times per year, and welcomes input from all stakeholders.
-Parent involvement and home-school communication are done through a variety of means including social media, in person meetings/workshops, phone calls and written correspondence.
+DMS School Site Council comprised of teachers, parents, and other school personnel, meets four times per year, and welcomes input from all stakeholders.
+Parent involvement and home-school communication are done through a variety of means including social media, in person meetings/workshops, phone calls, written correspondence, and Parent Square communications.